ehwest/mdn_qms/Quality_Manual/README.md

 8.5.2 Corrective Actions

 The company has established and maintains documented procedures to implement corrective actions to eliminate the cause of nonconformities in order to prevent recurrence.
 Any necessary corrective actions shall be taken without undue delay.
 Corrective actions shall be proportionate to the effects of the nonconformities encountered.

-* Reviewing nonconformities (including complaints)
+* Reviewing non-conformities (including complaints)
 * Determining the cause of nonconformities
 * Evaluating the need for action to ensure that nonconformities do not recur
 * Planning and documenting action needed and implementing such action, including, as appropriate, updating documentation